TangSiyang2001/TangSiyang2001/README.md

 ### Hi there 👋
 - :school: Student from CSU
-- 🔭 Focusing on distributed database and big data systems
+- 🔭 Focusing on distributed databases and big data systems
-- 🌱 Interested in middleware development
+- 🌱 Interested in OLAP especially
 - 👯 Looking to collaborate on making changes to the world
 - 📫 How to reach me: tangsiyang2001@foxmail.com